2022 New York State Tax Update

 *HalfMoon Education will provide financial hardship assistance to New York attorneys who wish to attend this event.
 Contact Frank Chapman at firstname.lastname@example.org for details.

-Jeffrey S. Reed is Chair of the State and Local Tax Practice at Kilpatrick Townsend & Stockton, LLP in the New York City office.
-He concentrates his practice on state tax controversies, planning and unclaimed property.
+Mr. Reed concentrates his practice on state tax controversies, planning and unclaimed property.
 A former litigator for the Massachusetts Department of Revenue, Mr. Reed has represented clients in state tax controversy matters in over 30 states and has obtained favorable letter rulings for clients in several different jurisdictions.
 He regularly advises on the constitutionality of state tax positions, the availability of exemptions and incentives, and how to source revenue streams for state corporate income tax and sales tax purposes.
 He has handled New York qui tam (whistleblower) lawsuit litigation and received widespread acclaim for arguing and winning the closely-watched IT USA, Inc. case before the New York Tax Appeals Tribunal.
 Besides state tax, Mr. Reed also devotes a significant part of his practice to unclaimed property.
+In the federal tax area, Mr. Reed has favorably resolved IRS audits and has successfully represented taxpayers in appeals conferences before the IRS Office of Appeals.
 Mr. Reed is the author of “The Reed Report,” a State Tax Notes column.
 He also writes a “Shop Talk” column for the Journal of Multistate Taxation and Incentives.
-He is the former Editor In Chief of the State and Local Tax Lawyer and is on the State and Local Tax Executive Committees for both the American Bar Association and the New York City Bar Association.
+He is the former editor in chief of the State and Local Tax Lawyer and is on the State and Local Tax Executive Committees for both the American Bar Association and the New York City Bar Association.

 Nate Strand is a tax attorney in New York City; he deals with issues such as tax audits and back taxes as well as general tax filing advice.
 Mr. Strand is a graduate of Tulane University, where he worked as an academic research assistant.
 He is licensed in New York and Louisiana.